Testing the Limits: The crash of Gulfstream Aerospace flight 153

 For an established manufacturer like Gulfstream Aerospace, the well-known creator of high-end business jets, the process of designing, building, and testing a new airplane is a familiar (albeit lengthy) routine.
 There is a well-defined list of hundreds of tasks to be completed, from determining the basic aerodynamic properties of the plane to finalizing the procedures that regular pilots will one day use.
 But it might have been that very familiarity which started to lead Gulfstream astray.

 In 2008, Gulfstream announced that it had begun work on the G650, a large, twin-engine business jet with room for up to 19 passengers.
-The jet was derived from the main Gulfstream product line dating back to the 1980s, but updated to be bigger, faster, more capable, and more expensive than previous models.
+The jet was loosely based on the main Gulfstream product line dating back to the 1980s, but had undergone a major redesign to make it bigger, faster, more capable, and more expensive than previous models.
 Early advertising promised that the plane would be ready by September 2011 and would feature the ability to take off from runways as short as 6,000 feet, increasing the number of airports to which customers could fly in comparison to its competitors.

 Determining an airplane’s minimum allowable takeoff distance requires complex calculations of its takeoff performance, not just in normal operations, but also in the event of an engine failure.
 But to understand what Gulfstream was trying to accomplish — and why it went wrong — an explanation of several critical speeds is required.
 Be warned: many numbers lie ahead.